vuo/vuo/node/vuo.layer/descriptions/vuo.layer.bounds.rendered.md

    - `Rendered Layers` — The group of rendered layers containing the layer.
    - `Layer Name` — The name of the layer.
+   - `Include Children` — Whether the output bounds include the bounds of any child layers.
    - `Center`, `Width`, `Height` — The dimensions of the layer's bounding rectangle, in Vuo Coordinates.
    - `Pixels Wide`, `Pixels High` — The dimensions of the layer's bounding rectangle, in pixels.